-A. Capital Assets - Net and Net Investment in Capital Assets
+Capital Assets - Net and Net Investment in Capital Assets

-For the years ended December 31, 2014 and 2013 capital assets, net in the amount of \$835,909 and \$931,587, respectively, and net investment in capital assets in the amount of \$483,953 and \$508,346, respectively, have been included in the government-wide presentation.
+For the years ended December 31, 2015 and 2014 capital assets, net in the amount of \$773,231 and \$835,909, respectively, and net investment in capital assets in the amount of \$410,451 and \$483,953, respectively, have been included in the government-wide presentation.

-B. Interfund Receivable and Pavable
+Interfund Receivable and Payable

-For the years ended December 31, 2014 and 2013 interfund receivables and payables in the amount of \$163,523 and \$158,523, respectively, have been eliminated in arriving at the government-wide presentation.
+For the years ended December 31, 2015 and 2014 interfund receivables and payables in the amount of \$200,680 and \$163,523, respectively, have been eliminated in arriving at the government-wide presentation.

-C. Deferred Charges to Future Taxation
+Deferred Charges to Future Taxation

-For the years ended December 31, 2014 and 2013 deferred charges to future taxation in the amount of \$348,386 and \$418,386, respectively, have been eliminated in arriving at the government-wide presentation.
+For the years ended December 31, 2015 and 2014 deferred charges to future taxation in the amount of \$338,386 and \$348,386, respectively, have been eliminated in arriving at the government-wide presentation.

-D. Fund Balances, Unrestricted Net Position, and Net Position Restricted for Capital Acquisitions
+Fund Balances, Unrestricted Net Position, and Net Position Restricted for Capital Acquisitions

-For the years ended December 31, 2014 and 2013 fund balances in the amounts of \$220,701 and \$215,090, respectively, have been eliminated.
-Unrestricted net position in the amounts of \$188,792 and \$184,466, respectively, and net position restricted for capital acquisitions in the amounts of \$101,202 and \$101,605, respectively, has been included in the government-wide presentation.
+For the years ended December 31, 2015 and 2014 fund balances in the amounts of \$218,072 and \$220,701, respectively, have been eliminated.
+Unrestricted net position in the amounts of \$118,758 and \$126,471, respectively, and net position restricted for capital acquisitions in the amounts of \$200,680 and \$163,523, respectively, has been included in the government-wide presentation.

-E. Improvement Authorizations
+Improvement Authorizations

 Improvement authorizations, which are liabilities that represent the District's earmarking of fund balance for a specified future project, do not represent liabilities as defined by U.S. generally accepted accounting principles.
-Therefore, for the years ended December 31, 2014 and 2013, improvement authorizations in the amounts of \$101,202 and \$101,605, respectively, have been eliminated in arriving at the government-wide presentation.
+Therefore, for the years ended December 31, 2015 and 2014, improvement authorizations in the amounts of \$112,451 and \$101,202 respectively, have been eliminated in arriving at the government-wide presentation.

-F. Reserve for Fire Official Trust
+Reserve for Fire Official Trust

-In the governmental-wide basis of accounting, capital assets purchased with reserve fire official trust fund are accounted for fixed assets.
-Therefore, for the years ended December 31, 2014 and 2013, capital assets purchased against the reserve fire official trust fund in an amount of \$35,479 in each year have been returned to reserve in arriving at the government-wide presentation.
+In the governmental-wide basis of accounting, capital assets purchased with reserve fire official trust fund are accounted as fixed assets.
+Therefore, for the years ended December 31, 2015 and 2014, capital assets purchased against the reserve fire official trust fund in an amount of \$35,479 in each year have been returned to reserve in arriving at the government-wide presentation.